julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 };
 ```

-The component now look much more simpler and easy to mantain, but we have a lot of new approaches here, let's brekdown the ideas:
+The component now looks much more simpler and easy to mantain, but we have a lot of new approaches here, let's brekdown the ideas:

 - The `render`function returning just one element, which is important due to component's definition.
 In order to do that, the `createElement` function is a key step.
 This function will be always received as a parameter.
 - The `this.$slots.default` is an important property in the Vue instance, basically stores a default slot tag.
-- Within the render funciton, we can still use the `this`context variable to access properties.
+- Within the render function, we can still use the `this`context variable to access properties.

 ## Directives and Data Binding

-This two concepts are essential when it comes to Vue.js.
+These two concepts are essential when it comes to Vue.js.
 Let's first take a look at directives and then the way it's related to data binding:

 ### Directives

 Similar to Angular.js/Angular, directives are special symbols we can find on HTML elements.
-This symbols or tokens tell Vue.js to do something special with the DOM element, for instance, set the innnerText, respond to an event and so on.
+These symbols or tokens tell Vue.js to do something special with the DOM element, for instance, set the innnerText, respond to an event and so on.

 In Vue.js, the convention is to use `v-`as the prefix for every directive.
 Let's take a look to a very simple example: